chrischne/ff-website/_markdown/research_pods_en.md

 ## Research Sprint

 A sprint of a research idea, research design, prototype or experiment within a week of focused and structured work.
 The environment will be distraction-free with pre-set but customisable digital tools.
 The concept of the Research Sprint Pod is loosely based on Design Sprint principles (#source).
 As an outcome researchers will primarily deliver a report with a clear conclusion and future directions.
-The report, code/prototypes, pilot data will be published alongside the report under open science principles, Creative Commons licenses, and a DOI on the institute's website.
+The report, code/prototypes, pilot data will be published under open science principles, Creative Commons licenses, and a DOI on the institute's website.

 ### Key points: